picandocodigo/List-Category-Posts/README.md

 - [Klemens Starybrat](https://github.com/klemens-st) has been writing lots of amazing code for this plugin, so if you want to pay it forward, [consider sponsoring him on GitHub](https://github.com/sponsors/klemens-st).

-- You can also [sponsor me on GitHub](https://github.com/sponsors/picandocodigo), make a [donation via PayPal](http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/#support "Donate via PayPal") or visit [my Amazon Wishlist](https://www.amazon.co.uk/hz/wishlist/ls/21UGAJCP8YEKU?ref_=wl_share).
+- You can also make a [donation via PayPal](http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/#support "Donate via PayPal") or visit [my Amazon Wishlist](https://www.amazon.co.uk/hz/wishlist/ls/21UGAJCP8YEKU?ref_=wl_share).

 ## License
 __[GPLv2](http://www.gnu.org/licenses/gpl-2.0.html)__